Department of Health & Human Services

 Yes, if the team as a whole complete the activity!
 The Tracker allows the Team Owner (usually the teacher) to add activity for the whole team.
 Go to the Tracker and when adding your activity, simply tick the box that asks ‘Tick if you completed this activity with others to add time to your team mate’s trackers.’

 You can track your School’s activity levels from the Active April mobile or web app.

 Simply Log In from your smartphone, tablet or computer and click the ‘Track Activity’ button from the Dashboard.
 It’s a really easy way to see how you’re going, track your own and your team’s activity and encourage each other to get even more active.
 This year, we’ve made it easier than ever to track your workouts with the Activity Tracker or simply sync the app with your Fitbit.

 Tracking activity in the tracker is not mandatory.
-However, logging your activity will help you achieve online trophies and Prizes as you reach certain milestones for the number of days you have completed at least 30 minutes of activity.
+However, logging your activity will help you achieve online trophies as you reach certain milestones for the number of days you have completed at least 30 minutes of activity.
 At the end of Active April, we will ask you to tell us how active you were in a survey.

 Participants must track their daily activity in the mobile or web app to achieve online trophies.
 The first activity trophy is for tracking 5 days – so set yourself, your class and your friends the challenge and see how many days and trophies you can collect.

 When you’ve logged 5, 10, 15, 20, or 30 days with 30 minutes of activity or more, you’ll get a notification in the mobile or web app that trophies are available to view in your Trophy Cabinet to then print out.